alexmanrique/blog/_posts/2020-12-20-dealing-with-maven-in-your-java-project.md

 Excluding dependencies
 ----------------------
-In the previous paragraph, we talked about including what you want to use, but what if there's a dependency that we want to exclude from our dependencies?
+In the previous paragraph, we talked about including what you want to use, but what if there's a dependency that you want to exclude?

 Unwanted dependencies included in your project can be excluded within the tags of dependency tag in an artifact in the POM file.
 In the following <a href="https://github.com/google/guava/blob/master/pom.xml">example</a> of Google Guava pom file, we can see the exclusion of an artifact when including the dependency of Google Truth.